crazy4pi314/crazy4pi314.github.io/research/talks/build_2019/outline.md

   - improve how we communicate + teach about QC (no more shitty headlines)
     - Analogies must be used with extreme caution
     - Choose language carefully, lets not be spooky, fearmonger, or talk about quantum supremacy
-    - more cat gifs (NO NOT SCHRODINGERS CAT, LEAVE THEM ALONE )
+    - more cat gifs (NO NOT SCHRODINGER'S CAT, LEAVE THEM ALONE )
 - examples of more successful stem/tech communities
   - PYTHONS ISSsssssss one of many
     - R as well